kagisearch/bangs/README.md

 ## Contribution Guidelines

 When adding a new bang:
+- The website must be reasonably well-known and widely used
 - The trigger must be specific to the website, not a generic term or word (i.e., "amazon.com" can have "!amazon" but not "!groceries")
 - Each trigger must be unique